SignPath/Website-old/src/documentation/4_build_integration.md

 </table>

 ## Azure DevOps

-For Azure DevOps, you can configure the calls to the PowerShell module using build pipeline tasks by installing the [official extension](https://marketplace.visualstudio.com/items?itemName=SignPath.signpath-tasks) from the Azure DevOps marketplace.
+For Azure DevOps you can use build pipeline tasks from the  [official extension](https://marketplace.visualstudio.com/items?itemName=SignPath.signpath-tasks) on the marketplace.
+These tasks will provide an integrated experience in calling the PowerShell module.